stunzz/Tailscale-Share/README.md

 3. If you've Python 3 already installed then execute the following command - `python3 Tailscale-share.pyw`
 --
 ## Important Info
-_This utility is built with the help of free AI tools available like; ChatGPT, Claude Haiku, Code Llama etc. So they may contain vulnerabilities which I may have overlooked.
+_This utility is built with the help of free AI tools available like; ChatGPT, Claude Haiku, Deepseek R1, etc. So they may contain vulnerabilities which I may have overlooked.
 Hence, it is advised to go through the entire code yourself as well.
 And if you find one, please report it immediately._